 You will be expected to meet with your District Credentials Team after modules one, four, and six to continue your progress towards credentialing.

-Each Module has a fee associated with it that will cover coaching fees, the development of our unique resources, on-line hosting, and administrative costs.
+COGO Ministries underwrites a portion of this experience.
+The candidate’s financial responsibility help cover coaching fees, the development of our unique resources, on-line hosting, and administrative costs.
 Each module must be paid in full before you can be assigned to a cluster.
 The fee schedule is below:

 Module One: $275 (Additional Assessment Costs in this module, as well as background check costs are what make this module unique in price.)